gunnarleffler/tslite/doc/tslite.md

 **div**(self, operand)
 :   `divides an self by an operand timeseries or constant`

+**fillMissing**(self, interval, value, starttime=None, endtime=None)
+:   `fills values in a timeseries on a specified interval if they are not present.
+Useful for marking missing values in timeseries returns a timeseries object`

 **filldown**(self, interval, starttime=None, offset=None, \_endtime=None)
 :   `fills timeslices in timeseries from the previous value until a new value is detected if start time is specified, It will fill with zeroes on the interval until a value is found if a timezone offset is passed, it will fill to the offset returns a timeseries object`